19 Secrets Massage Therapists Know About Your Body

 If you’re prone to low back pain

 We’ll know even if you don’t say so.
 When you lay on the table, we’ll check to see if one hip is higher than the other.
 That type of misalignment is caused by tightness in the low back, a result of prolonged sitting or poor posture, and usually results in pain.
 “It can also be caused by scoliosis,” says Brunette.
 When you’re on your back, we’ll “also check the curve of the lumbar spine,” noting how much space is between the table and your low back, she says.
 Sometimes too much belly weight can cause the stressed gap, which may also lead to aching.
-Don’t miss these secret reasons you have back pain.
+(Learn how this woman’s pain mystery led to a hip misalignment diagnosis.)

 That you’ve been stressed out